stevekinney/redux-fundamentals/lessons/basic-redux-without-react.md

 - `compose`
 - `createStore`

+Yup, just five functions.
 We'll discuss each of this in due time.
 We'll start with one of the simple utility methods that come along with Redux.

 ## `compose`

-Yup, just five functions.
-But, if we want to split hairs.
+If we want to split hairs.
 It's actually less than that. `compose()` isn't exactly Redux-specific.
-It's just a helper function. `compose` takes a series of functions as arguments and returns a new function that applies those functions from left-to-right (or, from last-to-first if you're like me and have trouble discerning right from left).
+It's just a helper function. `compose` takes a series of functions as arguments and returns a new function that applies each those functions from right-to-left (or, from last-to-first if you're like me and have trouble discerning right from left).

 Let's say that we had a bunch of functions that each take a string and return a modified string.

 ```js
 const makeLouder = (string) => string.toUpperCase();
 const repeatThreeTimes = (string) => string.repeat(3);
 const embolden = (string) => string.bold();
 ```